Good Enough IT Risk Management

 More [fa icon="long-arrow-right"]

-GDPR: If you are like most people, you prepare far more records of processing activities than you should
+GDPR: You prepare more records of processing activities than you should

 [fa icon="calendar'] Monday, 14 May 2018 / by Jakob Holm Hansen under eu general data protection regulation, GDPR, processing activities